egorina/egorina.github.io/_pages/about.md

   - /about.html
 ---

 I am a postdoctoral associate in the Leitner Program on Political Economy at Yale University.
-My research studies classic questions of comparative politics using text analysis, machine learning, and causal inference.
+My research studies questions of comparative politics using text analysis, machine learning, and causal inference.
 My recent projects focus on mass protest and political control in autocracies.
-More broadly, I study communication technology’s effects on society and political behavior.
+More broadly, I study causes and effects of contentious political behavior.

 My [dissertation](dissertation/) explores the information tools employed by modern non-democratic leaders to maintain political control and their citizens’ probable responses to the strategies these tools make possible.
 I focus primarily on government hiring of agents to impersonate ordinary citizens and engage online and offline with members of the political opposition.